HackMemphis/HM-Planning/marketing/marketing-plan.md

 Marketing Plan
 ====

+Branding
+====
+HACKmemphis -- The correct format for HACKmemphis is for hack to be all in capitals and Memphis to be all lower-case.
+We'll have a logo to download soon

 A space to put ideas for how we can spread the word.

 This is the section where I shamelessly steal ideas from Hack Nashville